raulmartinezm/vagrant-parallel-computing-stack/README.md

 ## About

-Creates a parallel development enviroment provided with the tools necesary for a basic course in Parellel Computing.
+Creates a parallel development enviroment provided with the basic tools to program and test a parallel C application.
 It provides from one to a cluster of N virtualbox machines provisioned with: